Proposed 2025 Health Care Provider (HCP) Fee Schedule & Billing Instructions

 Find out more in our Health Care Provider Guide.

-Interested in Becoming an Independent Medical Examiner (IME) on the WCA List?
+Independent Medical Examiner (IME)

 Independent Medical Examinations (IMEs) are neutral medical exams provided in certain workers' compensation cases when parties dispute a worker's medical treatment or medical issues need clarification.
 IMEs can be performed by a single physician or a panel of physicians and specialists.